yieldprotocol/yield-curve/README.md

   </a>
 </p>
 <h1 align="center">
-  Yield Curve Website
+  Yield Curve
 </h1>

-The Yield Curve website using Gatsby and Tailwind CSS.
+The Yield Curve using Gatsby and Tailwind CSS.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._